pabloelt/pabloelt.github.io/content/project/project8/index.md

 {{< figure src="/project8/sw3_r4.png" title="Sprint Week 3.
 Results 4." >}}

-The outdoor protection line accounts for only 1% of the overall turnover, so eliminating this product line should be considered.
+The best-seller product line is *Personal Accessories* holding a 33% of the overall turnover.
+On the other hand, *Outdoor Protection* line accounts for only 1% of the overall turnover, so eliminating this product line should be considered.

 ---